 Even if you don’t think your skin spot is cancerous, it’s a good idea to have a doctor check it to be safe.

 Lentigo simplex doesn’t usually cause pain or itchiness.
 The spots are also non-cancerous, but they can resemble other types of spots that can be cancerous.
 It’s a good idea to get them checked out by a dermatologist.
+If you don’t already have a dermatologist, our Healthline FindCare tool can help you connect to physicians in your area.
 Several tools can be used to remove the spots for cosmetic reasons including the following:

 A chemical peel is used to removed damaged skin cells on your hands, face, or neck.
 During a chemical peel, a chemical solution is applied to your lentigo.
 The chemicals exfoliate your skin spot to uncover healthy skin underneath.